-- Small room, few ticket windows and train gates, wooden and old looking information booth. - Men had beards, sideburns, fancy moustaches

-- Women wore skirts, high buttoned shoes and leg of muttons sleeves.

-- A man looking at a pocket watch

-- Old style locomotive with the funnel-shaped stack

-- Open gaslights being used

-- Brass spittoons on the floor

-- He wants to visit his home town, Galesburg

-- Past is quiet and peaceful

-- He tries to buy two tickets to Galesburg (one ticket for his wife, Louisa)

-- The clerk grows suspicious as Charlie doesn't have old-style currency.

-- Back to the present-day world
+- Small room, few ticket windows and train gates, wooden and old looking information booth. - Men had beards, sideburns, fancy moustaches - Women wore skirts, high buttoned shoes and leg of muttons sleeves. - A man looking at a pocket watch - Old style locomotive with the funnel-shaped stack - Open gaslights being used - Brass spittoons on the floor - Wants to visit his home town, Galesburg - Past is quiet and peaceful - Tries to buy two tickets to Galesburg (one ticket for his Wife Louisa) - Clerk grows suspicious as Charlie doesn't have old-style currency. - Back to the present-day world